inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_deployments.md

 parent = "inspec/resources/k8s"
 +++

-Use the `k8s_deployments` Chef InSpec audit resource to test the configurations of all Deployments in a namespace.
+Use the `k8s_deployments` Chef InSpec audit resource to test the configurations of all deployments in a namespace.

 ## Installation